 Within our collection we have a small selection of handpicked companies who provide marquees, tipis and yurts for all your tent wedding needs.
 You can also discover our wedding venues who provide a space of a marquee or their own marquee on-site here.

 If you do happen to fall for one of our tent providers, ask which venues or locations they work with regularly and can recommend.
-Also, ask when their next open day is so you can see their tents styled or indeed if they can provide showarounds for you.
+Also, ask when their next Open Day is so you can see their tents styled or indeed if they can provide showrounds for you.

-Zzzz is for all the boring but totally essential stuff… Like contracts kids.
+Zzzz is for all the boring but totally essential stuff… Like contracts.